-I can’t rant and rave enough about this quality of beef the Italian Center Shop is selling in their stores.
+I can't rant and rave enough about this quality of beef the Italian Center Shop is selling in their stores.
 It is called Piedmontese beef.
-Usually only found in Italy in the area of Piemonte, but someone’s passion helped make its way into Alberta in the late 70’s.
-The product is antibiotic and hormone free, grass fed, certified organic.
-It is so tender that even raw the texture is so soft and the marbelization amazing.
+Usually only found in Italy in the area of Piemonte, but someone's passion helped make its way into Alberta in the late 70's.
+The product is antibiotic and hormone-free, grass-fed, certified organic.
+It is so tender that even raw the texture is so soft and the marbleization amazing.
 Seeing the richness of this meat brings many recipe ideas to mind.
 Having done a tagliata which you can see in this link, I wanted to do something a bit different.
 My love of the barbecue and kabobs leaves me with a great option.

-Looking at the beef you can see the marbelization in the meat and those morsels of fat which will keep this meat succulent and tender.
+Looking at the beef you can see the marbleization in the meat and those morsels of fat that will keep this meat succulent and tender.
 The key to cooking any beef on the barbecue is very high heat.
 This sears the outer surface of the beef sealing all the juices in.
-But taking this cut of beef to another level I have cut it into cubes and marinated it over night in olive oil, balsamic vinegar, oregano, rosemary, garlic, and lemon juices, with a touch of salt and pepper.
-The acidity from the vinegar and lemon juice break down the meat’s strands a bit more, making it melt in your mouth enjoyable.
-Best served medium or medium rare.
+But taking this cut of beef to another level I have cut it into cubes and marinated it overnight in olive oil, balsamic vinegar, oregano, rosemary, garlic, and lemon juices, with a touch of salt and pepper.
+The acidity from the vinegar and lemon juice breaks down the meat's strands a bit more, making it melt in your mouth enjoyable.
+Best served medium or medium-rare.

 The feta adds just another level of flavor melting in between the cubes of beef and the red peppers cooking beautifully on the grill.

-The juices carmelizing the peppers and beef, it has my mouth watering and my stomach growling.
-I know people are thinking, is it not winter there in Edmonton, and you are out barbecueing.
-Well, we have been blessed with a mild winter due to el nino.
-It is a spectacular day out here filling the air with the scent of these souvlaki sizzling on the grill.
-You know when spring is near because the smell of grilling is in the air, and by the aroma these babies are putting out, the neighbors will be wondering who’s cooking and are we invited, lol.
-Even if it was cold and wintry, that wouldn’t stop me from going into the backyard and firing up the bbq.
+The juices carmelizing the peppers and beef has my mouth watering and my stomach growling.
+I know people are thinking, is it not winter there in Edmonton, and you are out barbecuing.
+Well, we have been blessed with a mild winter due to El Nino.
+It is a spectacular day out here filling the air with the scent of this souvlaki sizzling on the grill.
+You know when spring is near because the smell of grilling is in the air, and by the aroma these babies are putting out, the neighbors will be wondering who's cooking and are we invited, lol.
+Even if it was cold and wintry, that wouldn't stop me from going into the backyard and firing up the bbq.